Huixxi/Fast-Py3/README.md

 * `conda install 'package ame'` (if you have installed `Anaconda`)

 ## Python IDE Recommend
 * [PyCharm](https://www.jetbrains.com/pycharm/) is highly recommended.
-It is free(the community version), concise and efficient, which is suited to large project development.
+It is free(the community version), cross-platform(PC, Mac, Linux), concise and efficient, which is suited to large project development.
 * [Jupyter Notebook](https://jupyter.org/) is also highly recommended.
 It is fast, flexible, lightweight, interactive and efficient, which is suited to small script coding and testing.
 You will fall in love with it immediately.
 [How to setup jupyter notebook.][3]

 ## Useful Websites